zecellomaster/the-projection-room/README.md

         </body>
 </html>

-<i>Visual developed by Brandon Wilson - Computer Science Undergraduate</i>
+<i>Visual developed by Brandon Wilson ([@KnightLizard](https://github.com/KnightLizard)) - Computer Science Undergraduate</i>

+This view shows the races with the sizes representing the number of electoral votes they have, the horizontal axis representing the margin of victory (negative for Biden, positive for Trump), and the color/vertical axis representing who has the better odds of winning there (red for Trump, blue for Biden).
+The darker the shade, the higher the chance.

 ### Electoral Votes Over Time
 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=993494504&amp;format=interactive"></iframe>